Who are VIP kids?

 When and where is Buddy Break?

-How can I sign up for Buddy Break?
+How can I sign up for the Buddy Break program at South Orlando Baptist Church?

 Saturday, 10:00 AM – 1:00 PM (unless indicated in chart)